Renel13/bell-app/README.md

 ### Prerequisites

-You need git to clone the `angular-seed` repository.
+You need git to clone the `bell-app` repository.
 You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `bell-app`.
+We also use a number of Node.js tools to initialize `bell-app`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `bell-app`

-Clone the `angular-seed` repository using git:
+Clone the `bell-app` repository using git:

 ```
 git clone https://github.com/Renel13/bell-app